Movement-2016/bellman/README.md

 ````
 ### Workflow

-Work on a specific function can be done and then just deploy.
+Work on a specific function can be done and then just deploy that.
 For example, if you're working on the function 'update' you can deploy just that function
 ````
 cd src/plans
 serverless deploy function -f update -s dev